Lily Collins said her 'Emily in Paris' heels landed her at the podiatrist every week

 Turns out, effortlessly sauntering around the cobblestone streets of Paris in sky-high heels is not as easy — or comfortable — as Lily Collins makes it look in Emily in Paris.

-On Tuesday, the actress appeared on The Tonight Show and opened up about how her character’s fashion choices on the hit Netflix series landed her in the doctor’s office every week.
+On Tuesday, the actress appeared on The Tonight Show and opened up about how her character’s fashion choices on the hit Netflix series, Emily in Paris, landed her in the doctor’s office every week.
 After Fallon pointed out that fans of the show are “petitioning online to have Emily in different cities,” the 33-year-old said that she’d “go all over the world with it” if she could — that is, however, as long as she could wear flats.

 Lily Collins on wearing heels on the Parisian streets during the shooting of Emily In Paris